Robinlovelace/afrimapr-book/README.md

     (It's definitely worth getting this function running as it saves you a lot of time in the future!)
     Alternatively, fork this repo on Github and then create a new R Project within RStudio (File -> New Project -> Version Control -> Github).
 1. Run `tic::use_tic()` to set up all requirements needed for the CI integration of your package.

+## Accessing the rendered book

+The rendered version of the book lives in the `gh-pages` branch (which will be automatically created if missing) and is served via _Github Pages_ using the following URL scheme: `https://<username>.github.io/<repo-name>`.